Xevion/contest/uil/uil-practice-armstrong/UIL.md

    `x = 4 and y = 6` in the end, however.

 ## Question 14

+This question is based on how you can instantiate different data types.

+You should remember that the `char` data type is really a integer that maps to a specific character, and thus, you can use a integer to instantiate it.
+The first line passes.

+The second line is a short.
+Shorts are essentially integers, but 16 bit, and thus their maximum value is smaller by a very large portion.
+Their set notation is `[-32,768, 32,768]` inclusive.

+The answer from here on out would be `line two`, but let's look at the rest, too.

+The third line is a integer, which has a much larger range, and `33,000` comes no where near it's maximum.
+This line is okay.

+The fourth line is alright, casting a integer to a float is totally okay, but there is a big caveat: the variable name being used to instantiate has *already been used in the previous line*.

+This causes a second compiler error, so, one could rule 3 lines here could cause the problem, requiring at least two lines to be changed or removed to cease errors from occurring.

 ## Question 15

 ## Question 16
 ## Question 17